Club Gaming and Club Machine Permits

 - Your activities change to those that are not permitted under the new Act

-Please note: all gambling activities will be subject to any new conditions or restrictions arising from the new Act and regulations made under it.
+All gambling activities will be subject to any conditions or restrictions arising from the Act and regulations made under it.

 Under the new Act there are three different types of licences that operators may need.
 They are: